 For context, I was a French sole student at Oxford meaning I only studied one language, but two is the norm.
 This doesn’t mean I got away with only doing half the work, it just means that I did more French literature than the average Modern Languages student.
 Where others had languages classes for say Spanish or Italian, I ended up studying French linguistics and Medieval French translation.
 Fun, fun, fun.

-How is the course structured at Oxford University?
+How is the French course structured at Oxford?

 First of all, all Modern Language degrees at Oxford span over four years and typically the third year is spent abroad in a foreign country.
 The content that you study in first year introduces you to a wide variety of different authors and genres of literature.
 The set texts will vary year to year but you can expect to study Racine, Balzac and Beckett to name a few.